Blog Category: underwriting guidelines

-Cash reserves are monies that you need to show a mortgage lender that you have leftover after settlement for emergency and for cash cushion, to convince the lender you have some reserves after settlement in case of any issues when transitioning into a new mortgage loan.
-Obviously underwriting guidelines can change based on loan type and Read the rest of this entry »
+Cash reserves are monies that you need to show a mortgage lender that you have leftover after settlement for emergency and for cash cushion.
+This convinces the lender you have some reserves after settlement in case of any issues when transitioning into a new mortgage loan.
+Obviously underwriting guidelines can change based on loan type and

 There is a new underwriting rule change that is going to be very painful for mortgage borrowers.
 It has to do with open 30 day charge accounts.
+This relates to paying off credit cards monthly.
 The rule says for open 30 day charge accounts that do not reflect a monthly payment on the credit report, or 30-day accounts that reflect a monthly payment that is identical to the account balance, lenders must verify borrower funds to pay off the account balance.
 The documented funds must be in addition to any funds required for closing costs and cash reserves.
 This is very important.
 It used to be

 I constantly get questions about whether or not someone who is self-employed needs a minimum of two years of tax returns, or if they can get away with one year of them, when qualifying for a mortgage.
 I thought I would answer this question and put it to rest.
 Please realize guidelines can change in the future.
 As of the date of this blog, the hyperlinks below are guidelines related to the history that self-employed people need, and the number of years of tax returns they need to document their income.